A ‘Schmancy’ Spanish potato omelette recipe to enjoy and egg-y facts

 3) Eggs need to be stored in the refrigerator (not in the door but in the main body of the fridge).
 An egg stored at room temperature will deteriorate more in one day at room temperature than if it had been refrigerated for one week.

 6) Leftover egg whites can be stored in the refrigerator, covered, for approximately 7 days.
 They may also be frozen for up to one month.
 I like to freeze my leftover egg whites in ice cube trays.
-Zip lock bags are also great.
-Always label how many egg whites in each package.
+Ziplock bags are also great.
+Always label how many egg whites are in each package.
 It just makes life a lot easier when a recipe might call for 5 egg whites.
 For the record, 1 large egg white = approximately 2 tablespoons or approximately 25 grams.

-Leftover egg yolks, can be stored in the refrigerator, covered and with a small amount of cold water, for a couple of days.
+Leftover egg yolks can be stored in the refrigerator, covered and with a small amount of cold water, for a couple of days.

-TORTILLA DE PATATAS ~ SPANISH POTATO OMELETTE
+TORTILLA DE PATATAS ~ SPANISH POTATO OMELETTE RECIPE

 I love eggs as a main meal.
 You just have to think a little outside the square sometimes for that extra ‘wow’ factor.
 This is a dish that developed in lean times when the need to cook using whatever ingredients you had on hand was essential.

 Don’t skimp on the quality of the eggs here.
 A really great quality egg makes all the difference as to how great your tortilla can be and trust me, it really can be great.
-This has my family going back for more but if your family aren’t quite as greedy as mine are, this is super delicious the next day.
+This has my family going back for more but if your family aren’t quite as hungry as mine are, this is super delicious the next day.
 Just wrap your leftover tortilla in some greaseproof paper and voila, you have a little slice of Spain in your lunch box!

 I have added some lovely Sherry vinegar and just a touch of brown sugar to this dish which gives the dish a beautiful depth and richness.
 You can leave both these out if you prefer a more authentic dish.